-- a target --cpu that has NEON capability, for example Cortex-A8, Cortex-A9, or Cortex-A15 - --vectorize to enable NEON vectorization - -02 (default) or -03 optimization level - -Otime to optimize for performance instead of code size.
+- a target --cpu that has NEON capability, for example Cortex-A8 or Cortex-A9 - --vectorize to enable NEON vectorization - -02 (default) or -03 optimization level - Otime to optimize for performance instead of code size.

-You can also use --diag_warning=optimizations to obtain useful diagnostics from the compiler on what it can and cannot optimize or vectorize.
+You can also use --diag\warning=optimizations to obtain useful diagnostics from the compiler on what it can and cannot optimize or vectorize.
 For example:

-armcc --cpu Cortex-A8 --vectorize -03 -0time --diag_warning=optimizations source.c
+armcc --cpu Cortex-A8 --vectorize -03 -Otime --diag\warning=optimizations source.c